iamkirankumaryadav/Library/Data Science/Data Cleaning.md

 # How to look for duplicates :
 df.duplicated()

-# Duplicates in particular columns only
+# Duplicates only in particular columns.
 df.duplicated(['column1', 'column3'])
 ```